minicomp/ed/documentation.md

 The following steps make a couple of assumptions:

 1. That you have a GitHub account.
 If you don't, [please create one](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiq_Lmp-cn6AhV9FlkFHQhLAjYQFnoECA8QAQ&url=https%3A%2F%2Fgithub.com%2Fjoin&usg=AOvVaw0H9TK-nu7JfXaoNeNMgJEk).
-2. That you set up your global credentials for git on your computer:
+2. That you set up your global credentials for git on your computer.
+If not, replace the content in quotation marks with your info, and run these lines on the terminal:
 ~~~ Bash
 $ git config --global user.email "you@example.com"
 $ git config --global user.name "Your Name"